BBVA/kapow/spec/README.md

 HTTP/1.1 GET /routes
 ```

-an appropiate reponse may look like this:
+an appropriate reponse may look like this:
 ```http
 200 OK
 Content-Type: application/json